th-herve/vimwiki/docs/arch_install.md

 > mkfs.ext4 /dev/root_partition
 > mkfs.ext4 /dev/sda3

-### Mount the file systems
+## Mount the file systems

 For the root:
 > mount /dev/root_partition /mnt

 For the EFI boot:
+- For Grub mount in: /mnt/boot/efi or /mnt/boot
+- For Systemd-boot: /mnt/boot
 > mount --mkdir /dev/efi_partition /mnt/boot/efi
+or
-Or you can mount it in /mnt/boot
+> mount --mkdir /dev/efi_partition /mnt/boot

 For swap (! it's not using mount):
 > swapon /dev/swap_partition